adventcoder/adventofcode-2023/README.md

 Day 7:
 I went straight to using the most common frequencies for type ordering.
 Joker logic is kind of messy.
 Even messier combining both parts of todays puzzle.

+Day 8:
+Jumped straight to LCM in total obliviousness, only to learn later that there are so many problems...